“I never hurt nobody but myself, and that's nobody's business but my own.”

 The Eve Abercrombie who introduced herself to her fellow students and alumni at Trinity bore little resemblance to the person Eve had been previously.
 She was chirpy and positive; she became involved in campus clubs and activities; she volunteered for roles on various committees; and she quickly became fully integrated into college life.

-Am I running away from my past and not dealing with my problems?
+Am I running away from my past and not dealing with my problems? thought Eve.
 Probably.
 Is running away more effective than moping around at home and seeing that useless psychiatrist?
 Most definitely, Eve justified.
 Will my misery come back to haunt me later?
 Maybe, but right now I just don’t want to think about it all.

 Within a few weeks Eve had made two new friends—Amelia and Justin—and the three were spending most of their free time together.
 It felt good to be accepted in this new environment for simply being herself, instead of being different and on the outside, or the daughter of minor celebrities, as she’d always been up to this point in her life.